Billionaire Boys Club: In popular culture

 In 1987, NBC aired a miniseries based on the story of the Billionaire Boys Club, starring Judd Nelson as Joe Hunt, Brian McNamara as Dean Karny, and Ron Silver as Ron Levin.
-Hunt was the basis for Philip Swann, a character in the Law & Order Season 4 episode "American Dream," which was subsequently adapted into the Law & Order: UK episode "Unsafe".
-The Billionaire Boys Club is also the topic of two books: The Billionaire Boys Club by Sue Horton and The Price of Experience by Randall Sullivan.
-The murders are also the subject of the song "Things to Do Today" by Chicago band Big Black.

 On July 17, 2002, TruTV aired an episode of Dominick Dunne's Power, Privilege and Justice titled "Billionaire Boys Club", presented by author Dominick Dunne, which summarized the events surrounding the "club" and the kidnapping, murders, and trials.
 Investigation Discovery's Behind Mansion Walls revisited the case in the 2011 episode "Fatal Greed".

 A feature film titled Billionaire Boys Club starring Ansel Elgort as Joe Hunt, Taron Egerton as Dean Karny, and Kevin Spacey as Ron Levin was released in 2018.
-The film debuted to a dismal opening night, grossing a meager $126.00, mainly due to the involvement of Spacey, who months earlier had been accused of several instances of sexual harassment and sexual assault.
 Judd Nelson, who played Hunt in the 1987 miniseries, played Hunt's father.

 The true-crime podcast series Hollywood & Crime, narrated by actor Timothy Olyphant, covered the subject in the summer of 2020.

+The lyrics of the song "Things To Do Today" by the Chicago band Big Black are a verbatim to-do list entered as evidence in the BBC trial.

+In 2025, CNN aired the four part television documentary series Billionaire Boys Club.